Voter registration: Germany

+In Greece voter registration is automatic.
+Each municipality prepares every year a list of names who are registered in the municipal rolls and will acquire the right to vote in the following year.
+These lists are then added to the file of electoral rolls on January 1st of the following year.
+The Mayor submits every two months a statement which includes all changes that have occurred in the municipal records due to death, relocation and acquisition or loss of Greek Citizenship.
+Voters can check their registration status online.

 Hong Kong

 In Hong Kong all permanent residents who are above 18 years of age and do not suffer from a mental illness can register as voters.
 Imprisoned people can also register and vote since the laws prohibiting them from voting was ruled unconstitutional in 2009 and are able to vote since mid-2010 as the electoral roll is updated annually.
 The registration process is voluntary.
 In 2002 around 1.6 million permanent residents did not register.

 Iceland

 All citizens of Iceland are registered in a central database at birth, which is maintained by Registers Iceland.
 They do not need to register separately to vote.

 India

 The Government of India conducts a revision of the voters list every 5 years.
 An additional summary revision is conducted every year.
 Apart from this, citizens can request their inclusion in the voters list by applying through Form 6.
 If the application is valid, the applicant's name will get included in the list.
 At 18 years old, completed person should be eligible for voter list (for Indian citizens only).